 Mission Statement

-Cycle is a community of undergraduate and graduate students in the Department of Mathematics at The Ohio State University dedicated to fostering a more inclusive, diverse, and equitable undergraduate experience.
-We serve to include students immediately as they transition from high school to undergraduate studies.
-We are a largely student-run organization developed in collaboration between graduate and undergraduate students.
+Cycle is a community of students and faculty in the Department of Mathematics at The Ohio State University dedicated to fostering a more inclusive, diverse, and equitable undergraduate experience.
+We are a largely student-run organization developed in collaboration between faculty, graduate students, and undergraduate students.
 Our focus lies in undergraduate student retention, particularly of those from underrepresented and non-traditional groups in mathematics programs.

 Our Goals

-Cycle strives to provide discipline-specific mentoring for our underrepresented first-year mathematics majors that supports the transition to college-level study by:
+Cycle strives to provide discipline-specific mentoring for our underrepresented undergraduate mathematics majors that:

 The Cycle Mentoring Class